WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

 Similarly to what we did previously in the **Webex Instant Connect API** section , here we will create Webex Instant Connect meeting links.
 However, instead of using curl we will use an **HTTP Request** node.

+1. Go back to Webex Connect, and click on **Services**.
+Select your POD, access your Flows and then your 'Healthcare Main Flow' Flow.
+Click on the **Settings** wheel on the top right, and then **Custom Variables**.
+Find the variable named _botToken_ and paste the value of the BOT token created in the _Instant Connect API_ previous section.

 1. Add a new **HTTP Request** node to the canvas, and connect it to the  **Delay** node orange dot

 - Configure the node as shown below: